A greedy approach for increased vehicle utilization in ridesharing networks: Problem formulation

-In order to anticipate the passenger requests we use the historical data with the past ride-orders origin and destination pairs.
-The ride-hailing requests follow a specific pattern and depend upon requests originating from subsequent areas (spatial dependencies) or on previous request patterns (temporal dependencies).
-In order to model these spatio-temporal dependencies and predict the future origin and destination of requests, we use a Graph Neural Network-based model \cite{Ashraf_archive:2022} which analyzes the passenger mobility patterns and predicts the request sequences that can arrive in the future.
+The requests in ridesharing platforms follow a specific pattern and depend upon requests originating from subsequent areas (spatial dependencies) or on previous request patterns (temporal dependencies).
+To model these spatio-temporal dependencies and predict the future origin and destination of requests, we use a Graph Neural Network (GNN)-based model described in \cite{Ashraf_archive:2022} which analyzes the passenger mobility patterns and predicts the requests that can arrive in the future.
+Though there have been various approaches that have predicted the origin and destination of passenger requests \cite{Wang:ACMKDD_2019,Wang:ACMTrans_2022}, however, the GNN-based model captures the non-recurring trends in data apart from the other recurring trends that have been predicted by previous studies.
+This results in efficient prediction and allows our proposed model to recommend the route with the highest number of passengers.